Eisenhower Matrix for Executives

 Frequently Asked Questions

-How is the Eisenhower Matrix different for an executive?
+How is the Eisenhower Matrix different for executives compared to other roles?

-What types of tasks should an executive delegate based on the matrix?
+What types of tasks should executives delegate based on the matrix?

-Use the matrix to audit your calendar.
-For each meeting, ask: 'Is this meeting Important or Not Important for my unique role as an executive?'
-You'll often find many meetings are Quadrant 3—urgent for someone else, but not the best use of your time.
-This gives you a clear framework to decline or send a delegate, freeing up your calendar for strategic thinking.
+Use the matrix to audit your calendar regularly.
+For each meeting, ask: 'Is this meeting Important for my unique role as an executive?'
+Many meetings are Urgent/Not Important—urgent for someone else, but not the best use of executive time.
+This provides a clear framework to decline or send a delegate.
+Some executives block 'strategic thinking time' directly on their calendars as Important/Not Urgent appointments with themselves, treating this time as inviolable as external commitments.

 Loved by Users